6 Super Powers Every Midwife Has

 If you are considering becoming a midwife, I would highly recommend reflecting on the type of midwife you would like to be.
 Would you like to be an innovative, confident and caring midwife?
 Are you passionate about promoting safe, person centred and evidence-based care?
 If so then this is a profession that NEEDS you.

 Jubi is a registered midwife and hypnobirthing specialist.
 She uses her social media platform to help support women during and after pregnancy by providing crucial information that educates and empowers mothers so they can have a peaceful birthing experience.
-Known on instagram as @thecalmwomxn, expectant mothers can also book online workshops with Jubi through her website.
+Known on instagram as @thecalmwomxn.

 Related Blogs: